 TURN BACK towards rue Lepic, and follow it around uphill.

 Just opposite, continuing on Rue Lepic at N°54 is a blue door that, paradoxically, always looks like it needs a paint!
-It’s where Vincent Van Gogh stayed with his brother, Theo (1886-88) before he moved south.
 That door hasn’t changed in many years.
+It’s where Vincent Van Gogh stayed with his brother, Theo (1886-88) before he moved to the south (see my post on a taste of St Rémy de Provence).

 Continue gently up the hill here by just one block,